Categories: Physics, Quantum mechanics.

 Heisenberg picture

-The Heisenberg picture is an alternative formulation of quantum mechanics, and is equivalent to the traditionally-taught Schrödinger equation.
+The Heisenberg picture is an alternative formulation of quantum mechanics, and is equivalent to the traditional Schrödinger equation.

-Given a Schrödinger-picture state ψS(t)\Ket{\psi_S(t)}, and operator L^S(t)\hat{L}_S(t) which may or may not depend on time, they can be converted to the Heisenberg picture by the following change of basis:
+Given a Schrödinger-picture state ψS(t)\Ket{\psi_S(t)} and an operator L^S(t)\hat{L}_S(t) that may or may not depend on time, they can be converted to the Heisenberg picture by the following transformation:

 Since U^(t)\hat{U}(t) is unitary, the expectation value of a given operator is unchanged:

 In the Heisenberg picture, the states are constant, so the time-dependent Schrödinger equation is not directly useful.
-Instead, we will use it derive a new equation for L^H(t)\hat{L}_H(t).
-The key is that the generator U^(t)\hat{U}(t) is defined from the Schrödinger equation:
+Instead, we use it derive a new equation for L^H(t)\hat{L}_H(t), with the key being that U^(t)\hat{U}(t) itself satisfies the Schrödinger equation by definition:

 Where H^S(t)\hat{H}_S(t) may depend on time.
 We differentiate the definition of L^H(t)\hat{L}_H(t) and insert the other side of the Schrödinger equation when necessary:

-We thus get the equation of motion for operators in the Heisenberg picture:
+We thus get the following equation of motion for operators in the Heisenberg picture:

 dX^dt=i[H^,X^]=P^mdP^dt=i[H^,P^]=dV(X^)dX^\begin{aligned} \dv{\hat{X}}{t} &= \frac{i}{\hbar} \comm{\hat{H}}{\hat{X}} = \frac{\hat{P}}{m} \\ \dv{\hat{P}}{t} &= \frac{i}{\hbar} \comm{\hat{H}}{\hat{P}} = - \dv{V(\hat{X})}{\hat{X}} \end{aligned}